 Trip Limits Expense Types Comprehensive & AFT Plans Basic Plan Domestic Plan Cancellation costs We'll cover the value of any unused, pre-booked accommodation, prepaid transport, prepaid tours and prepaid tickets to public events, less any refunds received and/or due to you.
-See Cancellation, Rearrangement and Extra trip costs on page 76 for more detail on what is covered.
-Chosen Optional Chosen Limit Cover Only Limit (shown on your COI as 'cancellation related expenses') as Extra trip costs We'll pay any extra accommodation, transport, tour or tourist visa costs over and above what you would have had to pay had your trip been undertaken as originally planned - less any compensation given or due to you by anyone else (for example, the airline).
+See Cancellation, Rearrangement and Extra trip costs on page 76 for more detail on what is covered. • • Optional Cover Only own on your COI lation related exp Extra trip costs We'll pay any extra accommodation, transport, tour or tourist visa costs over and above what you would have had to pay had your trip been undertaken as originally planned - less any compensation given or due to you by anyone else (for example, the airline).
 See Cancellation, Rearrangement and Extra trip costs on page 76 for more detail on how Extra trip costs are calculated and what is and isn't covered.
 Unlimited Unlimited \$10,000 for each primary traveller#